mgr098/qgc-mavlink-converter/README.md

 git clone https://github.com/mgr098/qgc-mavlink-converter.git
 cd qgc-mavlink-converter/src
 ```

+If you haven't created a qgc plan do so with [QGroundControl](http://qgroundcontrol.com/).

 ## Usage 🖥

 In your terminal run

 ```
 python3 convert.py /path/to/qgc.plan
 ```

+This converts your qgc.plan to a mavlink plan.

 <details>
 <summary> View optional arguments </summary>